calliday/calliday/README.md

 ## 👋 Hi, I’m @calliday

-- 👀 *I’m interested* in LiveView Technologies (the company I currently work full-time for), and the future of Computer Vision and Machine Learning seen in the automotive industry.
+- 👀 *I'm interested in* technology which improves the quality of human life, or enables others in that endeavor.

-- 🌱 *I’m currently learning* Computer Vision for Python and C++.
+- 🌱 *I’m currently learning* Golang, SwiftUI, and React Native.
+I'm writing software for LVT and for Daybreak Vision Project.

-- 💞️ *I’m looking to collaborate* on all things Computer Vision, Machine Learning, Python, and C/C++.

 - 📫 *You can reach me* by email at calhen100@gmail.com, or find me on [LinkedIn](https://www.linkedin.com/in/caleb-hensley/).